Numerical analysis of a stabilized scheme for an optimal control problem governed by a parabolic convection--diffusion equation: Introduction

-The convection--diffusion equations may possess layers, i.e., small regions where the solution has a large gradient, and therefore the standard finite element method may fail to approximate the exact solution due to these layers.
-Consequently, nonlinear discretizations have been developed which preserve the maximum principle of the solution and accurately determine the position of the layers, e.g., the streamline--upwind Petrov--Galerkin method \cite{brooks1982}, the so-called SOLD methods \cite{john2007}, the least-square stabilization of the gradient jumps across element edges for an optimal control problem governed by an elliptic convection--diffusion equation \cite{yan2009} as well as the Algebraic Flux Correction schemes (AFC), \cite{kuzmin2005,john2021,kuzmin2010book} and the references therein.
-For this reason, the AFC schemes have also been recently proposed also in elliptic optimal control problems, see, e.g., \cite{baumgartner2022}.
+It is known that, convection--diffusion equations may possess layers, i.e., small regions where the solution has a large gradient, and therefore the standard finite element method may fail to approximate the exact solution due to these layers.
+Consequently, nonlinear discretizations have been developed which preserve the maximum principle of the solution and accurately determine the position of the layers, e.g., the streamline--upwind Petrov--Galerkin method \cite{brooks1982}, the so-called SOLD methods \cite{john2007}, the least-square stabilization of the gradient jumps across element edges for an optimal control problem governed by an elliptic convection--diffusion equation \cite{yan2009} as well as the Algebraic Flux Correction schemes (AFC), which have gained a systematical attention in the last two decades, see, e.g., \cite{kuzmin2005,john2021,kuzmin2010book,barrenechea2025, barrenechea2016, barrenechea2018, barrenechea2017b, chatzipantelidis2022, barrenechea2024, jha2021} and the references therein.